XorOwl/kolbot-soloplay-installer/readme.md

 # Quick Kolbot/SoloPlay installer

+## Why?
+Made this because a lot of people have gotten this wrong so this is to make it easy to get set up quickly.

 ## How to use
 - Download this repo
 - Open up the repo in powershell and run `.\installer.sh`